 Jay Erens is a partner, and corporate and litigation lawyer with Foley & Lardner LLP.
 He has 60 years of experience in representing both individuals and business entities in a variety of complex business and financial matters.
 Within those areas, he counsels on a broad range of activities, including the structuring and implementation of business and financial transactions, as well as litigation relating to those activities.
 Jay is a member of the firm's Commercial Transactions & Business Counseling and Transactional & Securities Practices.

 His activities touch on many areas of the law, including corporations, partnerships, and other business forms; banking; secured transactions; real estate; securities regulation; and federal and state income, gift, and estate taxation.
 Jay focuses on the totality of a client's legal needs, providing comprehensive services and the skills of himself and others in the manner that will most effectively meet clients' objectives.

-Mr. Erens has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system and is a member of the American Bar Association and the Chicago Bar Association.
-He was selected by his peers for inclusion in The Best Lawyers in America© each year since 1989 in the field of corporate law and is listed in Who's Who in American Law and Who's Who in America.
-He was also selected for inclusion in the 2006 and 2007 Illinois Super Lawyers® and has also been named one of the Leading Lawyers in Illinois by the Leading Lawyers Network in the categories of closely and privately held business law, real estate law - commercial, and real estate law - finance.*
+Jay has been Peer Review Rated as AV Preeminent®, the highest performance rating in the Martindale-Hubbell® Peer Review Ratings™ system and is a member of the American Bar Association and the Chicago Bar Association.
+He was selected by his peers for inclusion in The Best Lawyers in America© in the field of Corporate Law (2006, 2010-2022) and is listed in Who's Who in American Law and Who's Who in America.
+He was also selected for inclusion in the 2006 and 2007 Illinois Super Lawyers® and has also been named one of the Leading Lawyers in Illinois by the Leading Lawyers Network in the categories of closely and privately held business law, real estate law - commercial and real estate law - finance.*

 *The Illinois Supreme Court does not recognize certifications of specialties in the practice of law and no award or recognition is a requirement to practice law in Illinois.